OpenDataManchester/Open3P/docs/4_Data_Specification/4_1_Component_Catalogue.md

 **Important**: When converting between systems of measurement, perform the conversion first and then apply rounding.
 This will give more accuracy and consistency.

 ### Default Front of a component
-Prior caputuring measurements, first determine the default front of the component, this is similar to[gs1](https://www.gs1.org/).
+Prior caputuring measurements, first determine the default front of the component, this is similar to [gs1](https://www.gs1.org/).
 In this standard, the default front is the face with the largest area, where area is equal to the width times the height.

 **Important**: Determining of default front provides a consistent, repeatable process to find measurements for a given component.